HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Setting up the installer

-- Download macOS Catalina using [gibMacOS](https://github.com/corpnewt/gibMacOS).
+- Download the latest version of macOS Catalina using [gibMacOS](https://github.com/corpnewt/gibMacOS).

-- At least an 16 GB USB drive with HFS+ file system partition and GPT partition scheme is required.
+- At least a 16 GB USB drive with HFS+ file system partition and GPT partition scheme is required.

 - Make the installer using the `BuildmacOSInstallApp.command` script from `gibMacOS` and choose the folder containing macOS Catalina packages you just downloaded.

-- Move `Install macOS Catalina.app`to your `/Applications` folder.
+- Move `Install macOS Catalina.app` to your `/Applications` folder.

 - Create a bootable installer for macOS Catalina using `createinstallmedia` tool.
 ```